AdamTest24/BP1_Assignment_Template/Assignments/Feedback/README.md

 If you have received a **Distinction** or **Pass**, no further action is required, on your part.

 However, if you have received a **Revise**, you will need to open the *_MARKED* notebook, and check the comments to see why you were awarded this mark.
-You will then be required to re-attempt this notebook, and re-submit a copy of it with _REVISED appended to the filename.
-Please follow the instructions on how to submit a revision in the [L2D Handbook]() within a week of receiving your grade, and we will re-mark this, and return it to you.
-If you subsequently achieve a Pass or Distinction, you will then also receive the model solutions.
+You will then be required to re-attempt this notebook, and re-submit a copy of it with _REVISED appended to the filename, within a week of receiving your grade.
+Please follow the instructions on how to submit a revision in the [L2D Handbook]().

+We will endeavour to re-mark this, and return it to you, as fast as possible.
+If you subsequently achieve a Pass or Distinction, you will then also receive the model solutions in this folder, together with your marked assignment.

 *Note: To revise an assignment, you must closely follow the instructions for resubmission outlined in the L2D Handbook, or you risk your revision not being registered for re-marking.*